After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

    ```

 3. You can now run the Cloudbox installer with your preferred [[tag|First Time Install: Installing-Cloudbox]].
-Your existing data (UnionFS Cleaner, Plex Autoscan, App configs, etc) will remain intact and you will not be asked for a Plex Claim Token if you've already setup Plex.
+Your existing data (i.e. UnionFS Cleaner, Plex Autoscan, App configs, etc) will remain intact and you will not be asked for a Plex Claim Token if you've already setup Plex.

    ```bash
    sudo ansible-playbook cloudbox.yml --tags full